Integrated CAPS Curriculum

-When developing our Schools model for mainstream education we identified two curriculum related issues that needed to be addressed if it was going to support our philosophy:
+When developing our Schools model for mainstream education we identified a few curriculum related requirements that needed to be addressed if it was going to support our philosophy:

-- We needed a curriculum that would support each learner in their educational journey
+- We needed an academic curriculum that would support all our learners – in English and Afrikaans

 Lay people often misinterpret Curriculum to mean content or textbooks.
 The South African National Curriculum is called CAPS which means the Curriculum Assessment Policy Statement.
 So CAPS is essentially a policy – that policy dictates the educational outcomes and standards.